tvcutsem/harmony-reflect/doc/handler_api.md

 ## has(target, name)

-Queries whether the proxy has an own or inherited property.
+Called when the proxy is queried for an own or inherited property named `name`.
 This trap should return a boolean indicating whether the proxy has an own or inherited property called `name`.

 This trap intercepts the following operations: